Filter by Category

 Prerequisites:

-Career Opportunities: Graduates of the HHA Training Program are prepared to work with home healthcare agencies, hospice services, assisted living facilities, and private clients.
-The certification also serves as a foundation for further education and career advancement in the healthcare field.
+Career Opportunities: Graduates of the HHA Training Program can pursue employment with home health care agencies, hospice organizations, assistive living facilities, and private clients.
+This certification also provides a foundation for further education and advancement in the healthcare field

 Spring 2026 ELL online Sunday (8WII)